gomatcha/matcha/README.md

 * Go 1.8
 * Xcode 8.3
 * Android Studio 2.3
-* NDK
+* NDK - Installed through Android Studio
-* Protobuf 3.3 - ObjC and Java

 To start, fetch the project and install the matcha command.